-The Iris Garrett Juvenile Justice Correctional Complex offers a variety of programs to meet each individual's specific treatment needs.
+The Iris Garrett Juvenile Justice Correctional Complex offers a variety of programs to meet each youth's specific treatment needs.

 While in custody, youth are required to participate in programming designed to enhance practical life skills and reduce high-risk behavior by addressing trauma.
-To address the treatment needs of youth while they are in our care, the Merced County Probation Department created two new positions, the Probation Program Specialist (PPS) and the Peer Support Specialist (PSS).
+To address the treatment needs of youth while they are in our care, the Merced County Probation Department created two positions, the Probation Program Specialist (PPS) and the Peer Support Specialist (PSS).
 The PPS is responsible for managing and overseeing the day-to-day operations of the cognitive-behavioral and evidence-based programs facilitated at the facility.
 This includes working with the facility staff to help enhance programming as a means to reduce risky behavior.
 Utilizing a trauma-informed approach and Healing Centered Engagement, we encourage youth to understand the impact their behavior (Legacy) leaves behind.
 The PPS oversees facilitators and performs quality inspections to ensure youth are learning new skills.
 The PPS also acts as a facilitator of several groups that help teach prosocial behaviors.
 The PPS conducts independent research and through data collection, recommends programs that have an everlasting impact on the youth.
 The PPS is also responsible for the planning and execution of special events: field days, curriculum ceremonies, holiday events, holiday activities, school graduations, etc. Lastly, the PPS provides staff training on Trauma Informed-Care and Cognitive Behavioral Techniques.

-The PSS dedicated to the Bear Creek Academy Camp Program and funded by YOBG, interviews and participates in educational and clinical settings to assist youth in the completion of forms.
+The PSS dedicated to the Bear Creek Academy Camp Program interviews and participates in educational and clinical settings to assist youth in the completion of forms.
 The PSS assists with outreach Behavioral Health and Recovery Services, Social Services, and Probation staff in linking youth with resources and the appropriate level of care.
 The PSS leads activity groups and prevocational groups in a program setting.
-Lastly, the PSS prepares routine reports and correspondence and maintains youth records.